 Include fresh fruits, raw salads, leafy green vegetables, whole grains and curd in the daily diet.

 Drink plenty of water.
 Add the juice of a lemon to a glass of water and have it first thing in the morning.
 Ask your doctor to prescribe vitamin and mineral supplements.
 Try to reduce stress.

 Sulphate-free, we say!
-Many shampoos contain sodium lauryl sulphate, a detergent known to remove oil from locks.
+Many shampoos contain sodium lauryl sulphate, a detergent known to remove oil from hair.
 While this may sound like an advantage to you, it isn’t.
-Sulphate-harbouring shampoos often strip your locks of essential natural oils that are crucial to keep your mane healthy and hydrated.
+Sulphate-harbouring shampoos often strip your hair of essential natural oils that are crucial to keep your hair healthy and hydrated.
 The variety also leaches away natural colour from your tresses.